OmenMon/omenmon.github.io/config.md

 #### FanProgramModeCheckFirst

-A [Boolean value](#boolean) that defaults to **true**.
+A [Boolean value](#boolean) that defaults to **false**.

 When **true**, during a fan program, **OmenMon** will first check (using the Embedded Controller) if the desired fan mode is not set already before setting it (using a BIOS WMI call).

-If set to **false**, the check will be skipped, which results in one fewer Embedded Controller operation every [UpdateProgramInterval](#updateprograminterval), at the cost of one more WMI BIOS call: this setting can be used to reduce Embedded Controller load in scenarios where it is an issue.
+If set to **false**, the check will be skipped, which results in one fewer Embedded Controller operation every [UpdateProgramInterval](#updateprograminterval), at the cost of one more WMI BIOS call.
+Further, in this scenario the countdown does not have to be checked extended, which additionally means two fewer Embedded Controller operations.
+Thus, this setting significantly reduces Embedded Controller load in scenarios where it is an issue.

 ### Fan Programs